Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Preliminaries

 Here, we define the lift-and-project operator $\LS_+$ due to Lov{\'a}sz and Schrijver~\cite{LovaszS91} and mention some of its basic properties.
 Given a convex set $P \subseteq [0,1]^n$, we define the cone

 and index the new coordinate by $0$.
 Given a vector $x$ and an index $i$, we may refer to the $i$-entry in $x$ by $x_i$ or $[x]_i$.
 All vectors are column vectors, so here the transpose of $x$, $x^{\top}$, is a row vector.
-Next, let $\mathbb{S}_+^n$ denote the set of $n$-by-$n$ symmetric positive semidefinite matrices, and $\diag(Y)$ be the vector formed by the diagonal entries of a square matrix $Y$.
+Next, given a symmetric matrix $M \in \mR^{n \times n}$ (which necessarily has only real eigenvalues), we say that $M$ is \emph{positive semidefinite} and write $M \succeq 0$ if all eigenvalues of $M$ are non-negative.
+We let $\mathbb{S}_+^n$ denote the set of $n$-by-$n$ symmetric positive semidefinite matrices, and $\diag(Y)$ be the vector formed by the diagonal entries of a square matrix $Y$.
 We also let $e_i$ be the $i^{\tn{th}}$ unit vector.

 Given $P \subseteq [0,1]^n$, the operator $\LS_+$ first \emph{lifts} $P$ to the following set of matrices:

 It then \emph{projects} the set back down to the following set in $\mR^n$: